elastic/logstash-docs-md/docs/lsr/plugins-outputs-loggly.md

 The loggly http customer token to use for sending.
 You can find yours in "Source Setup", under "Customer Tokens".

-You can use `%{{foo}}` field lookups here if you need to pull the api key from the event.
+You can use `%{foo}` field lookups here if you need to pull the api key from the event.
 This is mainly aimed at multitenant hosting providers who want to offer shipping a customer’s logs to that customer’s loggly account.

 ### `max_event_size` [plugins-outputs-loggly-max_event_size]